 For a fun stop, we went to the Crown which is the restaurant of Hotel Lucia.
 Again, I’m not a huge fan of hotel restaurants so I had a bit of a bias walking into it.
 We got to have a margarita which was very refreshing.
 Then, I found out we were having pizza!
 I was already pretty full by now and the pizza was a fully loaded one with fried chicken on top.
 It was actually a pretty delicious pizza and very unique because it had honey and pickles!
 But I was hoping for something more refined and light especially after we just had a bratswurst.

 #6: Salt & Straw

 Last but not least is dessert.
-The group shared 2 pints of Salt & Straw icecream at the xx.
+The group shared 2 pints of Salt & Straw icecream.
 If you have not tried Salt & Straw ice cream, you are missing out!
 On that morning, I actually already had a full cone to myself.
 But don’t worry, I polished off this serving too.
 We got Salted Caramel and Wood Fudge Chocolate which can easily appeal to a wide variety of audiences.